chain4travel/camino-docs/docs/partners/partner-config.md

 - DestinationInformationCallbackService (COMING SOON)

 And the information supplier has then to conversely offer / consume the respective services.
-It can become a bit intricated for partners wanting and offering multiple services: the Camino Foundation and the community are available to support with best practices for your specific case and addressing implementation on our [Discord](https://discord.gg/camino).
+It can become a bit intricate for partners wanting and offering multiple services: the Camino Foundation and the community are available to support with best practices for your specific case and addressing implementation on our [Discord](https://discord.gg/camino).

 ## Actors and components

-Before dwelwing into the details of how to configure a Partner, it is useful to go through an explanation of involved actors (human and software components, onchain and offchain) and their specific responsibilities in the Partner's operation on Camino Messenger.
+Before delving into the details of how to configure a Partner, it is useful to go through an explanation of involved actors (human and software components, onchain and offchain) and their specific responsibilities in the Partner's operation on Camino Messenger.

 ```mermaid
 graph TD